-This council shall have responsibility within the College program for 1) decisions regarding educational objectives, their allocation across years of the program and among the various courses, clinical rotations and electives, 2) teaching methods and instructional formats, 3) ensuring that content is coordinated and integrated within and across academic periods of study, 4) ensuring use of appropriate methods to evaluate student performance, 5) monitoring the quality of teaching, and 6) ongoing review of the components of the curriculum.
-The Curriculum Steering Council will appoint four subcommittees (Basic Science Education, Clinical Education, Research Education, and Student Assessment Committee) to manage the planning, implementation, and oversight of these respective components of the College program curriculum with the same functions as described above for the University program's WR2 Curriculum Committee.
+Specifically, this council shall have responsibility within the College program for 1) decisions regarding educational objectives, their allocation across years of the program and among the various courses, clinical rotations and electives, 2) teaching methods and instructional formats, 3) ensuring that content is coordinated and integrated within and across academic periods of study, 4) ensuring use of appropriate methods to assess student performance, 5) monitoring the quality of teaching, and 6) ongoing review of the components of the curriculum.
+The Curriculum Steering Council will appoint sub-committees (Basic Science Education, Clinical Education, Foundations of Clinical Medicine, Research Education, College Assessment and Outcomes Committees, and Art and Practice of Medicine Committee) to manage the planning, implementation, and oversight of these respective components of the College program curriculum with the same functions and general responsibilities as described above for the University program's WR2 Curriculum Committee.
+The College program Associate Dean for Curricular Affairs and each of the sub-committees may appoint temporary task forces, working groups, or sub-committees of their own to manage the curriculum with approval from the Curriculum Steering Council.